| java.lang.Object | |

 If your Activity wants to dynamically supply Uri(s),

-then set a callback using setBeamPushUrisCallback(NfcAdapter.CreateBeamUrisCallback, Activity)
+then set a callback using setBeamPushUrisCallback(NfcAdapter.CreateBeamUrisCallback, Activity) instead

 of using this method.